Anna-Cantrell/brisk-modified/README.md

 2. [Install gulp globally](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/getting-started.md) by running `npm install --global gulp-cli` in your terminal.
 Then run `npm link gulp` in your root directory.
 3. While in the repo root directory, run `npm install` from your terminal.
 4. In that same directory, run `gulp` from your terminal.
-5. Make sure you have the [LiveReload Chrome plugin installed](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) and enabled with the site pulled up.
 6. Make changes in `/src/scss/**/*.scss` and `/functions.js`.
 7. See changes reflected in `./style.css` and `./functions.min.js`.